Interface Overview

 Logs Viewer

-option before adding the task.
-If you add a task without enabling this option, viewing the logs will be impossible.
+To view the task logs, you must enable the option Keep log. before adding the task.
+If you add a task without enabling this option, log viewing will not be possible.

 Proxy Checker